We do NOT access any of your private information.

 Prep needed: Make an audience of all your past buyers or VIP buyers.

-Tip: Emphasise that this is your best BFCM deal and add urgency around availability
+Tip: Emphasize that this is your best BFCM deal and add urgency around availability

 Bonus Tip: Communicating the same deal via email and other channels will help reinforce the message and push up the Click Through Rate (CTR).